Mobberley Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Mobberley lease extension
+Main reasons to commence your Mobberley lease extension today:

-Leasehold properties in Mobberley with in excess of one hundred years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.
+Leasehold properties in Mobberley with in excess of 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and estate charges warrant it.

 Lender Requirement